neverbehind/the-accomplishment-system/quick-start/README.md

  on something.
   * Choose Daily, Weekly, or Monthly

+Read our definition of [Dream](/glossary#dream)

 ### Learn

 This learn section is just an open place for capturing anything important as you learn or create things.
+We list any resources that we have, or will need, to work through a plan.

 ### Plan